ldufr/nexus/README.md

 from a different installation.
 No Guild Wars instance should old a handle to the Gw.dat that you will be using.

-All processes started by nexus will have read access to the dll and will share the read access as well.
+All processes started by nexus will have read access to the dat and will share the read access as well.
 This avoid corruption of Gw.dat while still allowing the client to read in it.
 For this reason, your Gw.dat should be completely downloaded to not miss on textures or potentially not being able to load a map.